 We have no products approved for commercial sale and have not generated any revenue from product sales.
-From inception to December 31, 2016, we have raised net cash proceeds of approximately \$220.9 million, primarily from private placements of convertible preferred stock and the proceeds from the merger in addition to issuances of shares of common stock and warrants and payments received from collaboration agreements.
-The cash proceeds raised do not include the redeemable convertible notes that are offset by 100% restricted cash held in escrow to pay all possible redemptions.
+From inception to December 31, 2017, we have raised net cash proceeds of approximately \$256.6 million, primarily from private placements of convertible preferred stock and the proceeds from our merger with Targacept in addition to issuances of shares of common stock and warrants and payments received from collaboration agreements.
+The cash proceeds raised do not include the redeemable convertible notes that are offset by 100% restricted cash held in escrow to pay all possible redemptions, and which were redeemed at maturity in February 2018.

 We have never been profitable and have incurred significant operating losses in each year since inception.
-Our net losses were \$16.9 million and \$14.8 million for years ended December 31, 2016 and 2015, respectively.
-As of December 31, 2016, we had an accumulated deficit of \$148.0 million.
+Our net losses were \$21.6 million and \$16.9 million for years ended December 31, 2017 and 2016, respectively.
+As of December 31, 2017, we had an accumulated deficit of \$173.5 million.
 Substantially all our operating losses resulted from expenses incurred in our research and development programs and from general and administrative costs associated with our operations.

 We expect to incur significant expenses and increasing operating losses for at least the next several years as we continue the preclinical, manufacturing and clinical development, and seek regulatory approval for our drug candidates.
-In addition, following the merger our expenses have further increased due to hiring additional financial personnel, upgrading our financial information systems and incurring costs associated with being a public company.
+In addition, our expenses have increased due to hiring additional financial personnel, upgrading our financial information systems and incurring costs associated with being a public company.
 In addition, our operating losses may fluctuate significantly from quarter to quarter and year to year due to timing of preclinical, clinical development programs and regulatory approval.